All Episodes

 I've never forgotten my whole life.

-I got a pretty nice honor this week from Mediaite.com as the number one most influential um television anchor in the country.
+I got a pretty nice honor this week from Mediaite.com as the number one most influential television anchor in the country.

-Um you have made this show for two years in a row, the number one show Hannity on cable news, and we now have hit our 600 affiliate in radio, and you know, you make this happen.
+You have made this show for two years in a row, the number one show, Hannity, on cable news.

 I never forget it.

-I understand that this is a gift, and I have to earn it every day.
+I understand that this is a gift and I have to earn it every day.

 I really do.